kodemeister/asm584/README.md

        // You can also use numeric addresses although it is not recommended DO := RF0 goto 3

-       // It is possible to move control statements to the next line for readability DO := RF0
+       // It is possible to move the control statement to the next line for readability DO := RF0
        goto end